Carolsankho/Website-HomePage/README.md

 ## Usage
-1.Open the index.html file in your preferred web browser.
+1.Open the LandingPage.html and NextPage.html files in your web browser.

 2.Customize the content, styles, and functionality to suit your needs.